 The Department of Communication Studies offers a program of study leading to the master of arts degree.
 The program is a 30-hour interdisciplinary field of study designed to promote understanding of the functions of human communication in its various forms and venues.
-The program emphasizes three substantive research areas: rhetoric and political discourse, interpersonal and organizational communication, and communication and culture.
-For distance learning students, this academic degree program can be completed entirely online, with a 12-hour, elective emphasis in Organizational Leadership.
+The program emphasizes four substantive research areas: rhetoric and political discourse, interpersonal communication, organizational leadership, and communication and culture.
+This academic degree program can be completed entirely online, with a 12-hour, elective emphasis in Organizational Leadership.

 - Robert N. Gaines